Saturday and Sunday | 11am–4:30pm | Free

 Weekends bring fun activities for the whole family to the South Street Seaport Museum.
-Hands-on activities and engagement stations for visitors of all ages provide creative opportunities that illuminate history and life at sea while enhancing your visit to the Museum’s galleries, the tall ship Wavertree, and the lightship Ambrose.
+Timely hands-on activities and engagement stations for visitors of all ages provide creative opportunities that illuminate history and life at sea while enhancing your visit to the Seaport Museum galleries, the tall ship Wavertree, and the lightship Ambrose.

-No additional registration needed, these activities are free with your General Admission tickets.
-Engagement stations may be located indoors in the Seaport Museum galleries at 12 Fulton Street, or on the tall ship Wavertree at Pier 16.
+Activities and their locations change each month to highlight various aspects of maritime history, New York City’s beginnings as a port city, or the Museum’s collections and offerings.
+Engagement stations may be located in the Seaport Museum program space at 207 Water Street, the introduction galleries inside Schermerhorn Row at 12 Fulton Street, or aboard the tall ship Wavertree at Pier 16.
 Museum staff will be happy to point you in the direction of the weekend’s activity when you check in.

 Join the Seaport Museum for an all-ages activity where you get to learn about the common ships’ tool known as a baggywrinkle––a soft covering used to protect sails from damage.
 You’ll get to see a real example from one of the Seaport Museum’s historic ships, and then learn how to make one!

-Traditionally, baggywrinkle is made from unraveled ropes, but on weekends throughout November, you can come aboard the 1885 tall ship Wavertree and learn to make these important tools from scratch using colorful yarn.
-This fun craft makes for unique maritime-inspired Autumn decoration!
+Traditionally, baggywrinkle is made from unraveled ropes, but on weekends throughout July, you can come aboard the 1885 tall ship Wavertree and learn to make these important tools from scratch using colorful yarn.

-This family activity is free with General Admission and will be offered on Saturdays and Sundays from November 2 through November 24.
-No registration required.
-Stop by anytime from 11am to 4:30pm to participate in this maritime-inspired experience.
+This activity will be offered Saturdays and Sundays from July 5 through July 31.
 Access to Wavertree involves climbing a few stairs, walking up an angled gangway, and descending a few stairs onto the deck.
 The lower decks are accessible via stairs, while the upper deck requires navigating steep ladder-like stairs.

 South Street Seaport Museum